 All Armv8-A implementations support 48-bit virtual addresses.
-Support for 52-bit virtual addresses is optional and reported by ID\AA64MMFR2\EL1.
+Support for 52-bit or 56-bit virtual addresses is optional and reported by ID_AA64MMFR2_EL1.
 At the time of writing, none of the Arm Cortex-A processors support 52-bit virtual addresses.